Jwink3101/NBweb/photo_readme.md

     * Main comment block.
 If specified, will be printed with the title (unless done with heading noted below)
     * Another option is to do `[[+ # Heading 1]]`, `[[+ ## Heading 2]]`, etc
         * Note the `+` must be before otherwise it will be treated like a hidden comment
+* `[[-path/to/photo.jpg]]` - Link block.
+A link block is like a comment and a photo block combined.
+The file name will be included and there will be a link to the thumb and full-size version of the photo.
+Note: these (and *only* these) can also be inline!

 File extensions are used if they are given, but are not needed.

+### Inline image links

+There may be the case where there are photos you wish to include as a link only and not as a shown photo.
+To do this, use the `[[-path/to/photo.jpg]]` *inline*.

 ## Photo Paths